 9 UNESCO sites you can cruise to in the Mediterranean

-As well as sailing there in style you can either book excursions to take you where you want to go or set about exploring on your own.
+As well as getting there in style, you'll be able to either book excursions to take you where you want to go or set about exploring on your own.
 What are you waiting for?

 1. Parque Guell, Barcelona, Spain

-Gaudi fans and those looking for a sweeping view of the Catalan capital flock to this gem, which was declared a UNESCO World Heritage site in 1984.
+Gaudi fans and those looking for a sweeping view of the Catalan capital* flock to this marvellous outdoor creation, which was declared a UNESCO World Heritage site in 1984.

-You may have heard about Antoni Gaudi's remarkable colourful, angular tiling - you'll have seen it copied in bars and restaurants the world over - but did you know Parque Guell is also a sprawling 17-hectare hillside green lung that is fun to explore?
+You may recognise Antoni Gaudi's remarkable bold tiling, you'll have seen it copied in bars and restaurants the world over, but did you know Parque Guell is also a sprawling 17-hectare hillside green lung that is a delight to explore?

-Opened to the public since 1926, the park is as popular with locals as it is with visitors.
+Opened to the public in 1926, the park is as popular with locals as it is with visitors.

 2. Tramuntana Mountains, Majorca, Spain

 This vaulting mountain range sweeps for a whopping 90 km, covering almost a third of the island's territory.
-A great way to see it is on the old timer Soller Train (dating back to the 1920s), which you can book aboard Marella.
+A great way to see it is on the old-timer Soller Train (dating back to the 1920s).

 3. City of Valletta, Malta